temporalio/cli/temporalcli/commandsmd/commands.md

 * `--run-id`, `-r` (string) - Run Id.
 Cannot be set when query is set.
 * `--query`, `-q` (string) - Start a batch to Signal Workflow Executions with given List Filter.
 Either this or Workflow Id must be set.
 * `--reason` (string) - Reason to perform batch.
-Only allowed if query is present.
+Only allowed if query is present unless the command specifies otherwise.
 Defaults to message with user name and time.
 * `--yes`, `-y` (bool) - Confirm prompt to perform batch.
 Only allowed if query is present.